kellie-cat/portfolio-one-cats/README.md

 ### Media

 Photos were taken by Kellie McConnell and William Wong (2nd person to Salem, Neo, Lucy and Evie).
+The photo named evie-wedding was taken by Bruno Rosa for Kellie McConnell and William Wong with full permission give the Kellie McConnell to use in all capacities.

 ### Acknowledgments